 For decades the U-M Council for Disability Concerns has produced an annual series of events, previously named Investing in Ability.
-This year the events are renamed Disability Community Month to more closely capture the council’s mission to raise awareness of disability topics on campus and in the community.
+The events have been renamed Disability Community Month to more closely capture the council’s mission to raise awareness of disability topics on campus and in the community.
 The events include speakers, demonstrations, films, and the presentation of the James T. Neubacher Award.

 Help spread the word about Disability Community Month Events!

 - Plan to attend one or more of the events.